schanlar/MESAslurm/README.md

 in a terminal window.

 ## Initialize and Run
+**Step 0** : Open the template for the batch script that contains directives to submit jobs at Slurm manager.
+You can edit the base options (e.g. number of nodes, cpus per task etc) depending on your needs.
+**DO NOT** modify the batch script besides the directives that were meant to be used with Slurm (the ones starting with ``#SBATCH``).

 **Step 1** : Open ``config.py`` using the editor of your choice.

 **Step 2** : Specify the paths for the ``MESA`` stellar evolution code (check their [site](http://mesa.sourceforge.net/)),